 Lucky Dip Bursaries

-‘a space’ arts is committed to becoming an anti-racist organisation and as part of this work five of the Lucky Dip Bursaries will be offered to people of the global majority*.
+The application process is light-touch and proposals are not assessed.
+The bursaries will be awarded to artists through a lottery selection.
+This experimental approach seeks to proactively remove barriers around application and selection processes. ‘a space’ arts is committed to becoming an anti-racist organisation and as part of this work four of the Lucky Dip Bursaries will be offered to global majority* artists.

 *Notes on terminology:

-• We acknowledge language is fluid and evolving and aim to ensure our use of language remains inclusive and inoffensive.
+- We acknowledge language is fluid and evolving and aim to ensure our use of language remains inclusive and inoffensive.

-• As an organisation we have joined the movement to reject the acronym BAME as this state-manufactured term flattens and depoliticises global solidarity between people with a lived experiences of racism.
+- As an organisation we have joined the movement to reject the acronym BAME as this state-manufactured term flattens and depoliticises global solidarity between people with a lived experiences of racism.

-• We acknowledge the term ‘people of global majority’ as it is factually true with over 80% of the world’s population making up the global majority of non-white peoples.
+- We acknowledge the term ‘people of global majority’ as it is factually true with over 80% of the world’s population making up the global majority of non-white peoples.

 Previous Lucky Dip Bursary Recipients